pszczesnowicz/SDC-P4-5-Advanced-Lane-Detection-Vehicle-Tracking/README.md

 My pipeline's steps are as follows:
 1. Calibrate the camera
 2. Threshold the image gradients and color spaces
-3. Mask the image outside of a region of interest
 4. Warp the image into a bird's eye view perspective
 5. Detect the lane locations
-7. Calculate the road's curvature radius and the vehicle's relation to lane center
+6. Calculate the road's curvature radius and the vehicle's relation to lane center
-8. Highlight the detected lane and draw information onto the image
+7. Highlight the detected lane and draw information onto the image

 The following sections explain my pipeline's steps in more detail.